Arglabin: Isolation and structure elucidation

 The isolation of arglabin was first reported in 1982 by Adekenov et al. It is isolated from the epigeal portion of the Artemisia glabella plant, also known as a smooth wormwood, commonly found in the Kent mountains of Kazakhstan.
 Arglabin can also be found in A. myiantha, a plant commonly used in traditional Chinese medicine.
 Adekenov et al. analyzed chloroform extracts and found that the new sesquiterpene lactone had a melting point of 100-102 °C, a molecular composition of C15H18O3, and [α]20D +45.6.
 IR spectroscopy analysis revealed peaks at 1760 cm−1 corresponding to the carbonyl of a γ-lactone and 1660 cm−1 corresponding to C=C. UV spectroscopy reveals absorption at 204 nm with an ε of 19,800 which is characteristic of an exocyclic methylene that is conjugated with the γ-lactone carbonyl.
 Mass spectroscopy data showed fragments with m/z of 231 which corresponds to a methyl group attached to an epoxide, 213 (M-CH2-H2O)+, 203 (M-CH3-CO)+, and 185 (M-CH3-H2O-CO)+.
 Further determination of the epoxide was done by opening the epoxide and analyzing its spectroscopy data.
 The structure was further elucidated by NMR spectroscopy in CDCl3.
 The exocyclic methylene was present at 6.10 ppm with J=3 Hz.
-By using the physiochemical constants and comparing NMR spectra from other sesquitterpene lactones that were isolate, Adekenov et al. proposed the structure and the stereochemistry was confirmed using X-ray crystallography.
+By using the physiochemical constants and comparing NMR spectra from other sesquiterpene lactones that were isolated, Adekenov et al. proposed the structure and the stereochemistry was confirmed using X-ray crystallography.

 Biosynthesis

-Arglabin belongs to the guaianolide subclass of sesquiterpene lactones which have a characteristic bicyclo[5.3.0]decane skeleton with a lactone inserted either at C-6 and C-7.
+Arglabin belongs to the guaianolide subclass of sesquiterpene lactones which have a characteristic bicyclo[5.3.0]decane skeleton with a lactone inserted either at C-6 or C-7.
 A few biomimetic semisynthetic studies have described several sesquiterpene lactones as possible precursors to arglabin, such as parthenolide, micheliolide, and kauniolide.
-Although the detailed biosynthetic pathway of arglabin has yet to be elucidated, the biosynthetic pathway for guaianolides have been extensively studied.
+Although the detailed biosynthetic pathway of arglabin has yet to be elucidated, the biosynthetic pathway for guaianolides has been extensively studied.
 It is widely believed that most terpenes are derived from the biochemically active isoprene units, isopentenyl pyrophosphate (IPP) and γ,γ-dimethylallyl pyrophosphate (DMAPP).
 There are two possible pathways that produce these two important precursors, the mevalonate pathway (MVA) which occurs in the cytosol and the methylerythritol phosphate pathway (MEP) or non-mevalonate pathway, which occurs in plastids.